-(1) One Thousand Two Hundred (p1,200.00) pesos a month for househelpers in - the National Capital Region;

-(2) One Thousand (PI,000.00) pesos a month for those in other chartered cities and first-class municipalities; and

-(2) Nine Hundred (P900.00) pesos a month for those in other municipalities.
+- (1) One Thousand Two Hundred (P1,200.00) pesos a month for househelpers in the National Capital Region; - (2) One Thousand (P1,000.00) pesos a month for those in other chartered cities and first-class municipalities; and - (3) Nine Hundred (P900.00) pesos a month for those in other municipalities.

 Provided, that the employers shall review the employment contracts of their househelpers every three (3) years with the end in view of improving the terms and conditions thereof.
-(A, Art.
-143)
+(Art.143-a)